PROGRAM

 Requirements

 - Each student must take all compulsory courses, plus 4 optional courses by the end of the first year.
-Courses taught by the non-resident faculty are compulsory, and held on a biannual basis over the first two years.
-Students are also encouraged to attend additional courses in the second year (for credit), as long as they can help you strengthening your research skills
+Courses taught by the non-resident faculty are compulsory, and held on an annual or biannual basis.
+Students are also encouraged to attend additional courses in the second year (for credit), as long as they can help you strengthening their research skills

-- In every year, each student should present at least two times in the reading group and at least 2 times in the workshop or lunch seminars
+- In every year, students should present at least two times in the reading group and at least two times in the workshop or lunch seminars

-- By the end of the second year, students should present to the faculty a paper documenting their progress, in a proper seminar.
-The student will be assessed, as in the point above, and in case of retention will be assigned a co-supervisor
+- By the end of the second year, students should present to the faculty a paper documenting their progress, in a proper seminar, and submit a draft paper.
+Students will be assessed as in the point above, and in case of retention will be assigned a co-supervisor

 - The following years of the program are devoted to writing the dissertation, which should consist of at least two research papers

-- During their third year, students are encouraged to spend a semester abroad.
+- During their third or forth year, students are encouraged to spend a semester abroad.
 The program, together with partner institutions, will provide additional funding

-- Promising students might receive additional funds for an extra fifth year.
+- Promising students might receive additional funds for an extra fifth year by presenting a complete paper in the third-year research workshop.
 This decision will be taken by the RED Scientific Committee by the end of the third year

 Workshops, Seminars, and Reading Groups